I’ve been thinking a lot about the time in my life where everything seemed to suck.

 What set me free from my suffering was going through it.
 Through God’s grace, I found more grit and contentment in me that was not lost to martyrdom.
 I found forgiveness and acceptance in the hard seasons of life I was fighting so hard to change.

 If you are in a place of suffering and you feel lost and overwhelmed.
 I urge you to dig a little deeper into understanding what you are fighting for.
-Because there is a warrior woman inside each of our hearts and she knows how to fight – with silence, with martyrdom, with anger, with excuses, with checklists – she knows how to stand her ground.
+Because there is a warrior woman inside each of our hearts and she knows how to fight – maybe right now it is with silence, with martyrdom, with anger, with excuses, with checklists – she knows how to stand her ground.
 Just make sure she’s fighting for the right thing.